pingcap/docs-dm/en/manually-upgrade-dm-1.0-to-2.0.md

 ---
-title: Manually Upgrade TiDB Data Migration from 1.0.x to 2.0.x
+title: Manually Upgrade TiDB Data Migration from v1.0.x to v2.0.x
-summary: Learn how to manually upgrade TiDB data migration from 1.0.x to 2.0.x.
+summary: Learn how to manually upgrade TiDB data migration from v1.0.x to v2.0.x.
 ---

-# Manually Upgrade TiDB Data Migration from 1.0.x to 2.0.x
+# Manually Upgrade TiDB Data Migration from v1.0.x to v2.0.x

-This document introduces how to manually upgrade TiDB migration task from v1.0.x to v2.0.x.
+This document introduces how to manually upgrade the TiDB DM tool from v1.0.x to v2.0.x.
 The main idea is to use the global checkpoint information in v1.0.x to start a new data replication task in the v2.0.x cluster.

 > **Note:**
 >
-> - Currently, DM does not support upgrading from v1.0.x to v2.0.x when the data migration task is in the process of full export or full import.
+> - Currently, upgrading DM from v1.0.x to v2.0.x is not supported when the data migration task is in the process of full export or full import.
-> - As the gRPC protocol used for interaction between the components of the DM cluster is renewed greatly, you need to make sure that the DM components (including dmctl) use the same version before and after the upgrade.
+> - As the gRPC protocol used for interaction between the components of the DM cluster is updated greatly, you need to make sure that the DM components (including dmctl) use the same version before and after the upgrade.
-> - Because the metadata storage of the DM cluster (such as checkpoint, shard DDL lock status and online DDL metadata, etc.) is renewed greatly, the metadata of v1.0.x cannot be reused automatically in v2.0.x.
+> - Because the metadata storage of the DM cluster (such as checkpoint, shard DDL lock status and online DDL metadata, etc.) is updated greatly, the metadata of v1.0.x cannot be reused automatically in v2.0.x.
 So you need to make sure the following requirements are satisfied before performing the upgrade operation:
 >     - All data migration tasks are not in the process of shard DDL coordination.
 >     - All data migration tasks are not in the process of online DDL coordination.

-The steps for manual upgrade are as follow.
+The steps for manual upgrade are as follows.

 ## Step 1: Prepare v2.0.x configuration file